Monuments to Spanish conquerors teeter in New Mexico

 Oñate, who arrived in present-day New Mexico in 1598, is both reviled for his brutality and revered as a cultural father figure in communities along the Upper Rio Grande Valley that trace their ancestry to Spanish settlers.

-To Native Americans, Oñate is known for having ordered the right feet cut off of two dozen captive tribal warriors after his soldiers stormed Acoma Pueblo’s mesa-top “sky city.”
+To Native Americans, Oñate is known for having ordered the right feet cut off two dozen captive tribal warriors after his soldiers stormed Acoma Pueblo’s mesa-top “sky city.”
 Oñate’s order was precipitated by the killing of his nephew.

-Elena Ortiz, a Red Nation organizer in Santa Fe with family ties to indigenous Ohkey Owingeh Pueblo, said conquistadors including Oñate are symbols of violence and detract from efforts toward mutual aid and support in the age of the coronavirus.
+Elena Ortiz, a Red Nation organizer in Santa Fe with family ties to indigenous Ohkay Owingeh Pueblo, said conquistadors, including Oñate, are symbols of violence and detract from efforts toward mutual aid and support in the age of the coronavirus.

 “This is an issue of colonization and the elevation of these individuals — conquerors and conquistadors — into heroes when they were murderers,” Ortiz said.
 “This is a universal issue.”